Sichuan Hot Pot

 4. Make Sichuan Hot Pot Dipping Sauce

-After the eye-wateringly spicy Sichuan hot pot soup base is ready, you need to make the dipping sauce.
-Sichuanese hot pot dipping sauce ingredients include: sesame oil, chili oil, Sichuan peppercorn oil, chili paste, sesame paste, Chinese black vinegar, soy sauce, sacha sauce, chopped chilies, chopped garlic, chopped cilantro, chopped scallions, etc.
+After the eye-wateringly spicy Sichuan hot pot soup base is ready, you need to make the dipping sauce or the seasoning.
+Sichuanese hot pot dipping sauce seasonings include: sesame oil, chili oil, Sichuan peppercorn oil, chili paste, sesame paste, Chinese black vinegar, soy sauce, sacha sauce, chopped chilies, chopped garlic, chopped cilantro, chopped scallions, etc.

 My personal simple sauce recipe at home is: